 We chose a plant pot, carefully filled it with soil and then made a hole for our seeds.
 Next we had to cover the seeds with more soil.
 Over the next few weeks we will be watching our plants grow.

-In the Autumn term St Anne’s took part in National Outdoor Classroom day.
+St Anne’s took part in National Outdoor Classroom day.
 Every class took their learning outside.